BoozeLee/azure-security-hardening/README.md

 The following scripts are intended to be deployed and used in automation pipelines and should be considered for SaaS or enterprise automation:

 - `azure-sp-create.sh` — Create Service Principals and certificate-based authentication for automation.
 Should be run as a privileged, audited step (CI or by a human operator).
 This script can import PFX to Key Vault, optionally store PFX password and app credentials, and assign Key Vault access policy to the created SP.
+ - `rotate-spn-cert.sh` — Create a new KeyVault certificate and bind it to the SP; optionally delete the old app credential by thumbprint.
+Use this for certificate rotation workflows.
 - `m365-full-setup.ps1` — Orchestrates mailbox creation and license assignment.
 Should run on a Windows runner or in an environment where `Import-PfxCertificate` works.
 Supports non-interactive certificate-based auth by fetching PFX and password from Key Vault.
 - `m365-create-mailbox.ps1` / `m365-assign-license.ps1` — Support scripts called by `m365-full-setup.ps1`.
 Deployed alongside the main script.
 - `.github/workflows/create-spn.yml` — Example secure automation to create SPN in CI.
 This workflow should be gated by repository environments and reviewers when used for production.